From the January 2019 edition of our free Tai Chi newsletter.

 Whereas the practical methods of neigong training demand that your body does not move.

 If moving and not moving are different, then Taijiquan and Neigong are different.
 “Energy work” is not a fair summation of this art form either.

 Fine… but is it a martial art?
 Yes or no?

 Tai Chi Chuan as a Martial Art

 Yang Chengfu and Fu Zhongwen were respected members of the Chinese wushu community.
-If not for their courage and ability to defeat the boxers, wrestlers and fighters of contemporary Beijing and Shanghai, this art of Taijiquan might have faded into obscurity, or disappeared entirely from the earth.
+Without their courage and ability to defeat the boxers, wrestlers and fighters of contemporary Beijing and Shanghai, this art of Taijiquan might have faded into obscurity, or disappeared entirely from the earth.

 If our question is whether Tai Chi can be employed against martial artists, for combat and self-defense, then the answer is clearly yes…